 De Anza is beginning the process of producing a comprehensive Institutional Self-Evaluation Report, as the college enters year six of a seven-year accreditation cycle.
 Here is an overview of that process, followed by an expected timeline.

-The College Planning Committee serves as the Accreditation Steering Committee to guide the college through the self-evaluation process and prepare for a site visit in spring 2024 by the external evaluation team, following guidelines established by the Accrediting Commission for Community and Junior Colleges (ACCJC).
+The College Planning Committee serves as the Accreditation Steering Committee to guide the college through the self-evaluation process and prepare for a site visit in fall 2024 by the external evaluation team, following guidelines established by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 As part of the self-evaluation, the college will examine its programs and activities in the context of ACCJC Standards and Eligibility Requirements.
 The resulting Institutional Self-Evaluation Report (ISER) will include extensive evidence and a Quality Focus Essay that identifies plans and projects for future improvement.

 The steering committee is expected to ask College Council to assign individual shared governance groups to draft relevant sections of the Institutional Self-Evaluation Report, drawing on their representative membership and areas of expertise.